Route 66: United We Stand, Divided We Fall

 - Ambler’s Texaco Station

-- Prince Albert Prairie Chicken Hunting
+- Prince Albert (later King Edward VII) Prairie Chicken Hunting

 - Odell (Central Livingston County)